California business license: how to apply and costs

 Register your business with the appropriate agencies before applying for local licenses.
 Requirements depend on your business structure.

-1. File with the California Secretary of State: Register LLCs, corporations, and partnerships online through bizfile California.
+- File with the California Secretary of State: register LLCs, corporations, and partnerships online through bizfile California.
 Sole proprietors only need to file if using a fictitious business name.

-2. Get an Employer Identification Number (EIN): Apply for free through the IRS website.
-You need an EIN if you have employees, operate as a corporation or partnership, or want to separate business and personal finances.
+- Get an Employer Identification Number (EIN): apply for free through the IRS website.
+You need an EIN if you have employees or operate as a corporation or partnership.
+It also helps you keep business and personal finances separate.
 Have your information ready before beginning, as the application expires after 15 minutes of inactivity.

 3. Apply for the general business license